 In conclusion, ZIIP smart beauty devices and conductive gels are in the higher price point due to the high quality innovative technology.
 However, ZIIP Beauty microcurrent machine delivers noticeable results.
 And it is a perfect choice for those who want more than just a microcurrent facial machine.
 Overall, it offers customizable multi-treatment options that address various signs of aging skin, and helps to reveal tighter and younger looking skin.

 In addition, ZIIP conductive gels are formulated with potent organic ingredients and designed to maximize the results of ZIIP daily treatments.
 However, if you don’t want to splurge on ZIIP conductive gel or get it for a discounted price with a gel subscription, you can use any other brand of conductive gel.
-Bonus feature – ZIIP microcurrent facial machine is very user friendly.
+Bonus feature – ZIIP microcurrent facial machines are very user friendly.

 The compact design of this lightweight handheld device is very simple yet efficient.
 The nodes are smaller in size in comparison to NuFace and ZIIP Beauty devices, which makes it easier to treat hard-to-reach areas like eyes, lips, and eyebrows.
 In addition, the design and size of Clareblend Mini is perfectly suitable for treating the whole face, neck, and other smaller areas.
 So there is no need to purchase extra attachments.